Yipara logoYipara

 +

 Mild cat chin acne is cosmetic and not serious — just blackheads on an otherwise healthy cat.
 Moderate cat chin acne (red bumps, itching, mild scabs) is uncomfortable but not dangerous, and usually resolves with home care.
-Severe cat chin acne (infected, swollen, bleeding, draining pus, or associated with fever/lethargy) IS serious — the infection can spread to deeper tissues, cause cellulitis, or very rarely systemic infection.
+Severe cat chin acne (infected, swollen, bleeding, draining pus, or associated with fever/lethargy) IS serious — the infection can spread to deeper tissues, cause skin infection spread, or very rarely systemic infection.
 See a vet urgently if: the chin is swollen beyond the normal chin outline, there's visible pus or heavy bleeding, your cat is in obvious pain when you touch the area, your cat is off food or lethargic, or home care for 2 weeks hasn't helped.

 Is cat acne painful to cats?